fhswf/MLPro/doc/rtd/content/03_machine_learning/mlpro_rl/sub/04_agents.rst

 For the multi-agent RL, the structure is constructed by assigning multiple single agents in a group.
 The main component of each single-agent (either single-agent or multi-agent RL) is the policy.
 The basic class of the policy is inherited from the ML Model of basic MLPro functionality and extended by the RL-related function of the action calculation.
-The users can inherit the basic class of the policy to implement their `own custom algorithms <https://mlpro.readthedocs.io/en/latest/content/rl/agents/custompolicies.html>`_ or simply use algorithms from third-party packages via `wrapper classes <https://mlpro.readthedocs.io/en/latest/content/rl/06_wrapper.html>`_.
+The users can inherit the basic class of the policy to implement their :ref:`own custom algorithms <target_custom_policies_RL>` or simply use algorithms from third-party packages via :ref:`wrapper classes <target-package-third>`.
-The other possibility would be `importing algorithms from the pool object <https://mlpro.readthedocs.io/en/latest/content/rl/agents/pool.html>`_.
+The other possibility would be :ref:`importing algorithms from the pool object <target_agents_pool_RL>`.
 For an overview, the simplified class diagram of agents in MLPro is described below.

 .. figure:: images/MLPro-RL_agents.png